 Guidelines: All papers must follow the guidelines on our Author Instructions Page

 Length: Up to 6,000 words (excluding references) in Springer’s prescribed LNCS template

 Submissions: Visit ConfTool to create a user account and start the submission process

 Full research papers should present new and original research results from empirical investigations and experiments, or from theory and model development.
 Full papers must break new ground and provide substantial support for its results and conclusions.
 Papers presenting a new system design or implications for design are also encouraged.

 The following is a brief summary.
 Papers authors should also familiarize themselves with the Springer LNCS template as well as further requirements and guidelines found on our Author Instructions Page.

-Submissions will be made using the ConfTool submission system.
+Submissions can now be made using the ConfTool submission system.
 Submissions must be in English.
-Author-identifying information must be removed from first submissions to facilitate blind review.
+Author-identifying information must be removed from first submissions to facilitate double-blind review.
 All papers must follow Springer’s prescribed LNCS template.